 The quality of the book is poor, it’s full of flaps that kids can lift.
 But the flaps can be easily ripped off.
 So why am I recommending you a book that’s not sturdy?

 Because Oliver loves it.
 It’s one of the books he reads the most!
 And if he likes it, I like it.
-Flaps broken and everything!
+Flaps broke and everything!
 I have heard this opinion about this book everywhere… so we just carry tape around to fix it whenever Ollie accidentally rips it.

 It’s a cute book, that shows Halloween typical characters and has a bit of a counting educational component.